ghromin/Hromin_FinalWebsite/content/authors/admin/_index.md

   url: https://www.gwu.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: blah blah blah.

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Photography
-- Computational Linguistics
+- Journalism
-- Information Retrieval
+- Historical Research

 # Education to show in About widget
 education: